Adv-Software-DeKeet/.github/Research/Future career.md

 - [Minor abroad](https://fontys.nl/Studeren/Minoren/Buitenlandminor.htm)

-There are a couple of reasons that will really benefit me to choose for this minor.
-I will be listing them down here so it has a nice structure to read.
+There are several compelling reasons why choosing this minor would greatly benefit me.
+To present them in a structured manner, I have listed them below:

-1. Exposure to different cultures: Studying abroad allows me to immerse myself in a different culture and gain some new perspectives of the world depending on where i will be ofcourse.
-It gives me a good opportunity to learn about traditions and ways of life that are very different than my own.
+Cultural Exposure: Opting to study abroad provides me with a unique opportunity to fully immerse myself in a different culture and gain fresh perspectives on the world.
+Depending on the location I choose, I can learn about diverse traditions and ways of life that differ significantly from my own.

-2. Language: Studying abroad will improve my language skills a lot.
-By living and studying in a foreign country i will be surrounded by people that speak the certain language everyday.
-This gives me a great opportunity practice these skills in a real-world situation.
+Language Development: Pursuing studies in a foreign country will significantly enhance my language skills.
+Living and studying amidst native speakers of the particular language will allow me to practice and improve my language abilities in authentic, real-world situations.

-3. Network: In a foreign country i will be meeting new people and this really helps with building my proffesional network.
-These connections are valuable later on in my career when i'm looking for a job or business partnerships when i have my own company for example.
+Networking Opportunities: Being in a foreign country exposes me to new individuals and fosters the growth of my professional network.
+These connections can prove invaluable when I am seeking employment opportunities or exploring potential business partnerships, especially as I progress in my career or establish my own company.

-4. Personal growth: being abroad is a lifechanging experience that helps me personally and professionaly.
-It challenges me to get out of my comfort zone and learn from new situations and develop new skills to help me in the future.
+Personal and Professional Growth: The experience of living abroad is transformative, benefiting both my personal and professional development.
+It pushes me outside of my comfort zone, enabling me to learn from novel situations and acquire new skills that will serve me well in the future.

 > Start minor: September/Februari